A couple stands on a red rock ledge after sunset.

 No, you do not need a permit to elope in Sedona currently.

-Also, important to note: Sedona Forest Service does not allow set ups of any kind.
+Also, important to note: Sedona Forest Service does not allow set ups of any kind without permitted approval.

 Two brides hold each other close surrounded by red rock canyons.

-There is no shortage of adventures available to you in Sedona for your elopement day, but the other plus is there is no shortage of things to do that do not include adventuring, making it also a family friendly elopement location.
+There is no shortage of adventures available to you in Sedona for your elopement day, but the other plus is there is also no shortage of things to do that do not include adventuring.
+This makes Sedona a very family-friendly elopement location.
 Typically people tend to visit Sedona between two days and a week.
-For an elopement, we recommend visiting at least 4 days so you have flexibility to get used to the area/time change, in case of bad weather or any sickness, etc. So while you can do some of these things at your elopement, some you may do during your trip in general.
+For a Sedona elopement, we recommend visiting for at least 4 days so you have flexibility to get used to the area/time change, in case of bad weather, or any unlikely complication.
+So while you can do some of these things at your elopement, below is a list of ideas that can be used for the entire trip.

 • Rock Climb a spire or climb at a near by crag